openshift/microshift/README.md

 - ~124MB of free storage space for the MicroShift binary
 - 64-bit CPU (although 32-bit is _technically_ possible, if you're up for the challenge)

-For barebones development the minimum requirement is 3GB of RAM, though this can increase if you are using resource-intensive devtools.
+For barebone development the minimum requirement is 3GB of RAM, though this can increase if you are using resource-intensive development tools.

 ### OS Requirements